Bigger is better. It's all about the size. At least that's the conventional wisdom when it comes to smartphone displays.

 Plus, (and this isn't really related to your vision), a smartphone larger than 5.5 inches is likely to wind up having its microphone too far away from the user’s mouth.
 Think of what a gentle curve can do - crystal clear conversation since you're now speaking directly into the microphone.

 It sounds like common sense - never, ever expose your smartphone to direct sunlight.
 But why, you ask?

-Your smartphone’s display panel could possibly be damaged by prolonged exposure to direct sunlight.
+Your smartphone’s display panel could possibly be damaged after prolonged exposure to direct sunlight.
 It won’t happen quickly, but when you notice the display panel showing signs of wear, it will be too late and costly to repair.
 Prevention is better than cure.
-So, if you really have nothing to shield it from the sun’s rays, you should turn your smartphone face down.
+Turn your smartphone face down if you really have nothing to shield it from the sun’s rays with.

 Don’t keep the display on for too long

 When you leave your gadget on without using it, it may lead to screen burn-in.
 What’s that?
 It’s what happens when pixels are unevenly used, with some colours burning brigther than others, over a prolonged period of time resulting in a patch of discolouration on your screen.